Welcome to The George Oliver Foundation.

 Each year we fund a range of children's projects with different charities covering health and education in the UK and abroad.
-We are currently supporting five projects with charities including Sick Children's Trust, Blue Elephant Theatre and Soundmix.
+We are currently supporting projects with charities including Wellchild, Blue Elephant Theatre and Carefree Kids.
 You can read more about the projects here.

 Mark's 2013/14 Fundraising Challenge - 12 bikes in 12 months...

 Since April 2013 Mark (George's Dad) has been tackling a new challenge for George's Foundation.
-He is riding from London to Brighton once every month but on a different bike each time.
-Bikes include a BMX and a recumbant, and still to come is a "Boris bike" and a tandem ride with Emily.
-He'll be completing the challenge in March 2014 on a Penny Farthing (really!).
+He has been riding from London to Brighton every month but on a different bike each time.
+The bikes have included a BMX, a Brompton, a recumbant and a "Boris bike".
+The final ride to bring the total to 12 was a tandem ride with Emily.
+The pictures below are of the 12 bikes and the 12 times Mark got to Brighton Pier!

-You can also support his efforts on his "12 in 12" Just Giving page here.
+You can also help us celebrate the end of the challenge on his "12 in 12" Just Giving page here.
 Thank you!

 Funding contribution to Wirral Hospice St John's